'A servant queen': World pays tribute to Queen Elizabeth II - NewsBreak

 The British empire soon crumbled, but Elizabeth managed to maintain a regal — if ceremonial — position as the head of the Commonwealth, the 54 nations of mostly previous British colonies.

-“The Queen lived a long and consequential life, fulfilling her pledge to serve until her very last breath at the age of 96,” Cape Town mayor Geordin Hill-Lewis, said Friday.
+“The Queen lived a long and consequential life, fulfilling her pledge to serve until her very last breath at the age of 96,” Cape Town mayor Geordin Hill-Lewis, said in a statement Friday.
 “She was an exemplary leader of the kind seldom seen in the modern era.”

 As queen, Elizabeth was seen as endorsing the birth of democracies in former colonies in Africa where Black citizens previously had been denied basic rights, including the vote.
-When in glittering tiaras she danced with new African leaders in the 1960s and visited their capitals, she burnished their new institutions.
+When in glittering tiaras she danced with new African leaders in the 1960s and visited their capital cities, she burnished the new institutions.

 When white-minority rule finally fell in South Africa in 1994, Elizabeth welcomed Nelson Mandela as a world leader.
-Her warm friendship with Mandela gave her a new relevance.
+Her openly warm friendship with Mandela was enjoyed by him, and it gave her a new relevance.

-“For Madiba, (Mandela's clan name) it was important that the former colonial power in southern Africa should be drawn into cordial and productive relations with the newly democratic republic of South Africa."
+“For Madiba (Mandela's clan name) it was important that the former colonial power in southern Africa should be drawn into cordial and productive relations with the newly democratic republic of South Africa.
+For the same reason, South Africa becoming a full member of the Commonwealth again after its long apartheid-era absence had a special significance.”

-Fellow anti-apartheid fighter the late Anglican archbishop of Cape Town Desmond Tutu also enjoyed good relations with the queen.
+Fellow radical anti-apartheid fighter, Anglican archbishop of Cape Town Desmond Tutu, also enjoyed good relations with the queen, and his foundation paid tribute to her.

 “Although ensconced in the pomp, ceremony and lifestyle of royalty and empire, in a world of profound inequality, she was a servant queen,” Tutu's foundation and trust said Friday.

 In contrast, a scathing view of the queen's rule was issued by South Africa's populist party, the Economic Freedom Fighters.
-The queen was “head of an institution built up, sustained, and living off a brutal legacy of dehumanization of millions of people across the world,” it said.
+The queen was “head of an institution built up, sustained, and living off a brutal legacy of dehumanization of millions of people across the world,” said the statement.

 “We do not mourn the death of Elizabeth, because to us her death is a reminder of a very tragic period in this country and Africa’s history," said the party.
 “During her 70-year reign as queen, she never once acknowledged the atrocities that her family inflicted on native people that Britain invaded across the world.
-She willingly benefited from the wealth that was attained from the exploitation and murder of millions of people."
+She willingly benefited from the wealth that was attained from the exploitation and murder of millions of people across the world.”

-Some Irish soccer fans raucously cheered the queen’s death at a match Thursday, according to videos posted online that angered her supporters.
+Some Irish soccer fans raucously cheered the queen’s death at a match Thursday night, according to videos posted online that angered her supporters.
 The Republic of Ireland’s leadership expressed condolences and admiration for the queen.

 The widespread tributes that followed her death came not only from U.S. President Joe Biden but also from Russian President Vladimir Putin.

-She was a “stateswoman of unmatched dignity and constancy who deepened the bedrock alliance between the United Kingdom and the United States,” Biden and first lady Jill Biden said, adding that she ”defined an era.”
+She was a “stateswoman of unmatched dignity and constancy who deepened the bedrock alliance between the United Kingdom and the United States,” Biden and first lady Jill Biden said in a statement, adding that she ”defined an era.”

 “For many decades, Elizabeth II rightfully enjoyed the love and respect of her subjects, as well as authority on the world stage.
 I wish you courage and perseverance in the face of this heavy, irreparable loss," Putin wrote.

 Elizabeth was mourned across Europe.
-In France, Britain’s historic rival and contemporary ally, flags at the presidential palace and public buildings were lowered to half-staff on Friday.
+In France, Britain’s historic rival and contemporary ally, officials ordered flags at the presidential palace and public buildings be lowered to half-staff on Friday.

-French President Emmanuel Macron released a video Friday in English expressing a sense of “emptiness” after her passing.
-Addressing the British public, he said: “To you, she was your Queen.
+French President Emmanuel Macron released a video message Friday in English expressing a sense of “emptiness” after her passing.
+Addressing the British public, the French president said: “To you, she was your Queen.
 To us, she was THE Queen, to all of us.”

 Even in places where the relationship with British monarchy is complicated, the tributes flowed.
 In India, once a British colony, Prime Minister Narendra Modi called Elizabeth “a stalwart of our times.”